-(d) Be elected in Week 6 of Hillary Term.
+(d) Be elected in Week 7 of Michaelmas Term.

 iv) The JCR shall elect the following Officers to the Diversities and Equalities Committee, which will be chaired by the D&E Rep. These Officers will not serve on the JCR Committee.
 The President, Access Rep and Women’s Rep may sit on this Committee should they desire with the consent of the D&E Rep. Brackets refer to the encouraged, but not required, identities of each Rep.

 (2) LGBTQ+ Rep (Sexuality)